-Anæmic people usually take anæsthetics quietly, and are better anæsthetised with ether than with chloroform, ceteris paribus, as their blood pressure readily becomes unduly depressed by chloroform.
-When giving ether by a closed inhaler, however, care must be taken not to accentuate the air limitation which will be badly borne.
+Anamic patients, and the subjects of tubercular disease (if we exclude active pulmonary tuberculosis), are better anæsthetised with ether than with chloroform, ceteris paribus, as their blood pressure readily becomes unduly depressed by the latter anæsthetic.
+If the ether be administered by means of a closed inhaler, however, care must be taken not to accentuate the air deprivation which will be badly borne.

-Fat people also nearly always give trouble when the

-method used involves any air limitation; and to fully anæsthetise a fat, short-necked person by means of a Clover's inhaler, without producing undue secretion of mucus and saliva, with considerable cyanosis, is well-nigh impossible.
-For this type of patient, therefore, CE or chloroform, given with plenty of air, is indicated.
+Fat people nearly always give the anæsthetist some trouble when the method employed involves any air limitation, and to fully anæsthetise a fat, short-necked person by means of a Clover's inhaler, without producing undue secretion of mucus and saliva, with accompanying cyanosis, is well-nigh impossible.
+For this type of patient, therefore, CE mixture or chloroform, given with plenty of air, is indicated.

-Edentulous people sometimes give trouble by sucking in their lips in a valve-like manner and so obstructing the airway.
-This necessitates the separation of the gums and lips by the fingers and the insertion of a corner of a towel or a small dental prop.
+Edentulous people are sometimes troublesome, owing to the tendency to suck in the lips in a valve-like fashion, and obstruct the airway.
+The anæsthetist should separate the gums and lips with his fingers, and keep them apart by means of the corner of a towel or a small wooden prop.